siduction/sidu-manual/data/en/0705-sys-admin-apt_en.md

 apt-mark hold kmahjongg
 ~~~

-Then the sources for testing are marked with a hash "#" in *`/etc/apt/sources.list.d/debian.list`*, while the hashes in front of the sources for unstable are removed again.
+Then the sources for testing are marked with a hash "#" in `/etc/apt/sources.list.d/debian.list`, while the hashes in front of the sources for unstable are removed again.
 After saving the changes, enter:

 ~~~
 apt update
 ~~~

-When a new, bug-free package arrives in sid, you can reinstall the latest version if you exit the "hold" state:
+As soon as a new, bug-free package arrives in sid, you can reinstall the latest version if you exit the hold state:

 ~~~
 apt-mark unhold kmahjongg